 - 1. HHA policy will admit only applicants who are qualified according to all the following criteria: - a.
-Are a family, as defined in Section XV of this policy - b.
+Are a family1, as defined in Section XV of this policy - b.
 Meet HUD requirements on citizenship or immigration status - c.
 Have an Annual Income (as defined in Section IX of this document) at the time of admission that does not exceed the income limits per household size posted in HHA offices - d.
 Provide documentation of Social Security numbers for all household members, or certify that they do not have Social Security numbers - e.
 Meet the Applicant Selection Criteria in Section II.
 G. of these policies, including completing a HHA approved pre-occupancy orientation session - f.
-No household larger than 10 people may be admitted g.
+No household larger than 10 people may be admitted.
+This is due to the fact that HHA's developments do not include bedrooms beyond five bedrooms.
+Therefore, households with more than 10 people would exceed the occupancy standards of no more than two persons per bedroom. - Applicants who are listed as a head of household or spouse of a head of household on a current HHA Public Housing lease are not qualified for admission, but may qualify for a transfer to nonmixed-finance public housing properties will be managed and overseen by the HHA's Occupancy Department.
+(See Transfer Policies below)